sopesamuel/sopesamuel/README.md

 # Hi!
-I'm Mosope
+I'm Mosope :man_technologist:
-- 👨🏿‍💻 I'm a Full Stack Engineer/Developer
+-:basecamp: I'm a Full Stack Engineer/Developer
 - 👀 I’m interested in blockchain technologies
 - :gear: I’m currently learning frontend frameworks and blockchain languages.
-- 💞️ I’m looking to collaborate on ...
-Web 3
-- 📫 How to reach me ...
+- :earth_africa: Currently open to Engineering roles.
+- :8ball: Watching Football, Listening to music and exploring new things are my hobbies.
+- :white_flag:EVERYONE SHOULD BE GIVEN A CHANCE.

 <!---